smolgroot/geth-dev-faucet/README.md

 # Geth Dev Faucet

-A beautiful and modern Go-Ethereum faucet application built with React, TypeScript, Material-UI, and Vite.
+A Go-Ethereum faucet application built with React, TypeScript, Material-UI, and Vite.
 This tool allows you to easily distribute ETH from your local geth development instance to any Ethereum address.

+Why did I build this?
+- **Local Development**: Simplifies testing and development with a local geth instance.
+- **ENS Support**: Allows sending ETH to ENS names, resolving them automatically (I'm too lazy to copy-paste addresses).

 <table>
   <tr>